Mikestriken/GitCAD/README.md

 Usage: `git stat`

 ### `git lock`
 Locks a `.FCStd` file for editing by locking the associated `.lockfile` in the uncompressed directory using Git LFS.
 This prevents others from modifying the file and makes the `.FCStd` file writable for editing in FreeCAD.
-Supports `--force` to override existing locks.
+Supports `--force` to steal existing locks (if you have permission to do so according to GitHub).

 Usage: `git lock path/to/file.FCStd [--force]`